Carefully modeled preamp transformer saturation provides genuine warmth and round high end.

 Blow mode adds fat low-end warmth to HP cut frequency and is operational in both 6 dB/Oct 12 dB/oct filter settings.

 Blow mode is useful in a variety of applications.
 For example, to emphasize sub-lows from a kick drum, activate HP Blow mode and turn the knob slowly (shift+drag) until you find the sweet spot (25hz to 50hz).
 Snare drum sounds can easily be “sweetened” (between 100 Hz and 200 Hz, for example) using Blow mode.

 Low pass filter:

 Low Pass operates as a high cut / low pass filter, carefully tuned to sound sweet and pleasant to the ear.
-Low pass has two modes: 6 dB/oct and 12 dB/oct.
+The low pass has two modes: 6 dB/Oct and 12 dB/oct.

 Meticulously modeled to emulate analog transformer saturation, Sweetone’s preamp section adds warmth and sweetens highs.

 Sweetone’s preamp section‘s “Peak” LED warns when levels approach +10 dBFS.
 The Peak led illuminates when the volume reaches levels of +9 dBFS (one decibel below digital “hard” clipping).
 If clipping occurs, Sweetone’s Peak LED will remain illuminated until mouse-clicked.